IeiuniumLux/PetPy/README.md

 ## Final Thoughts
-It's nice to see that pyboards with WiFi modules, can easly act as a simple control interface so a single page application (SPA) can send remote requests to control devices; or read analog inputs like the kind used for IOT projects.
+It's nice to see that pyboards with WiFi modules, can easly act as a simple control interface to send remote requests to control devices; or read analog inputs like the kind used for IOT projects.